MRDekeijzer/hex-realm-generator/README.md

 If you later integrate external services, keep any keys out of source control and add them to a `.env.local` if needed.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-If you'd like to contribute:

-1. Fork the repo
-2. Create a feature branch: `git checkout -b feat/your-feature`
-3. Make changes and add tests where appropriate
-4. Submit a PR and describe the use-case

 ## Credits

 - Author: https://github.com/MRDekeijzer